Originally Web posted Monday, 15 April 2013.

 If the CA followed the instructions carefully and everything went well, the CA’s certificate should have been provided to the user via the initial email invitation, when that message was sent out signed with the CA’s self-signed root certificate.
 Or, if not on the initial message, perhaps the one conveying the newly-signed certificate.
 Assuming this happened and the user trusted the incoming CA certificate on their system, the process is now complete at both ends.
-Remember that it will be necessary to Quit Mail (all OS X versions to date) and restart it before secure email options appear.
+Remember that it will be necessary to Quit Mail (all OS X versions to date, and maybe maybe not the newer macOS-named versions—try it!) and restart it before secure email options appear.

 If the CA failed to send out a properly signed invitation, or if the recipient user had reasons not to trust the certificate (maybe they were not expecting the invitation, which could come from anyone) or had trouble trusting it, the user will have to obtain the CA’s root certificate (if they don’t already have it) and trust it on their system.
 Because the CA certificate is not yet in the user’s system or is not yet trusted, they will see a warning on their own certificate regarding its being signed by an unknown CA:

 Apple’s original intent (judging from Help file content and other explanatory text) appears to have been that the CA would make its certificate available on a secure server of some kind.
 Seems to me that the main issue with sending a CA certificate via email is knowing whether it actually came from the CA, and whether or not a “man-in-the-middle” may have modified it.
 This same situation arises with individual self-signed certificates and i propose the same solution:

 - The CA and user set up a time they can work together.